VaishaliMonpara/CoreData/README.md

 Step 5 : Create class variable of NSManagedObjectContext.

 What is NSManagedObjectContext?

 An object space that you use to manipulate and track changes to managed objects.

+         var context: NSManagedObjectContext?

+InsertData :

+  1) In ViewDidLoad() We need to create a context from this container.

+         let appDelegate = UIApplication.shared.delegate as!
+AppDelegate
+         context = appDelegate.persistentContainer.viewContext

+  2) On Insert User button On Click we have to save data in coredatamodel

+            var newUser =  NSManagedObject(entity: entity!, insertInto: context) let entity = NSEntityDescription.entity(forEntityName: users, in: context!)

+            ///At last, we need to add some data to our newly created record for each keys using newUser.setValue(txtUserName.text!, forKey: username)
+            newUser.setValue(txtPassword.text!, forKey: password)
+            newUser.setValue(txtMobileNumber.text!, forKey: mobileNumber)

+            let image: Data = (imgProfile.image?.pngData()!)!
+            newUser.setValue(image, forKey: photoUrl)
+            ///Save the Data
+            do{
+                try context!.save()
+                presentAlert(title: "Saved", message: "Saved SuccessFully")
+            }catch
+            {
+                print("Failed Saving")
+                presentAlert(title: "Failed", message: "Failed To Save..Please try again.")
+            }